Blockle/blocks/.changeset/nervous-owls-pull.md

 '@blockle/blocks': patch
 ---

-Fixed issue in useRestoreFocus hook that always focussed the first element the user interaced witha
+Fixed issue in useRestoreFocus hook that always focussed the first element the user interacted with